(Disclosure: Some of the links below may be affiliate links)

 The issue is that the correlation between different asset classes changes over time.
 For instance, bonds were sometimes negatively correlated to stocks, but recently they are positively correlated, although it is still a small correlation, so there are still benefits.

 Another issue is that by diversifying asset classes, you need to be aware of the average returns of each asset class.
 If you have only stocks and want to diversify in cash, you will lower your average returns.
-You will have the benefits of diversification, but you will have to weigh them down with the reduced returns.
+You will benefit from diversification, but you will have to weigh them down with the reduced returns.

-I think that some amount of asset class diversification is good in your portfolio.
+I think some asset class diversification is good in your portfolio.
 But it is essential to consider the returns and risks of each class before you try to diversify too much.

 Stock (or bond) diversification